 The new console table is from Wisteria.
-I love the narrow width since I don’t have a lot of room here, and the pale grey color is perfect!
+The narrow width of this console is perfect here since I don’t have a lot of room here, and the pale grey color is exactly what I was looking for!
 I also added a basket under the table for more visual interest.
-I adore vintage baskets (you can read about my love for them here) and I think the texture really updates the space.
+Vintage baskets add so much character (you can read about my love for them here) and I think the texture really updates the space.

 The mirror, sconces and prints are all antiques, as is the cast iron urn.
 I filled the urn with dried artichokes from Pottery Barn.
 Adding anything green or natural, even of the dried variety, instantly adds a feeling of spring!

 This urn is one of my favorite things – I use it in every season!
 It is vintage and I purchased it at a flea market.
 I get a lot of inquiries about it on Instagram and here on the blog, so I tried to find some similar ones below.
 You can also try Etsy, Ebay, or even One King’s Lane.

 It’s amazing how just some simple changes made such a big difference!